Why the re-election of the Coalition is positive for the economy and investment markets

 Greg is a Certified Financial Planner®.
 He enjoys simplifying the many complexities around investing and assisting his clients to meet their financial needs and objectives.

-If you would like to learn more about diversifying your investments, you can contact Greg on 02 6583 1735 or email@example.com.
+If you would like to learn more about diversifying your investments, you can contact the Morgans Port Macquarie office on [email protected] or via (02) 6583 1735.